ekichirou/mse_dev_bof/README.md

 # mse_dev_bof

-This is a proof of concept demonstrating an Edge cookie extraction technique using remote debugging through a BOF.
+This is a proof of concept demonstrating an Edge cookie extraction technique using remote debugging through a BOF.<br>
 **NOTE:** The BOF opens a remote debugging port on `7005`.

 ## Compilation